 Please note: this training grant is managed by the UW and thus pay and benefits will be through the UW.

-In addition to the curriculum required by the student’s graduate program, students who are funded by the VPTG will be required to take (or have taken) courses that will enhance their training in viral pathogenesis, including one required course in viral pathogenesis (MCB532), and one of several elective courses, which will include topics relevant to current program research (either PABIO 552, IMMUN 532, MCB 551 or MCB/FHCRC 533).
-In addition, because of the importance of science writing in the careers of academic scientists, the training grant-funded students will be provided the opportunity for additional training in this area.
+In addition to the curriculum required by the student’s graduate program, students who are funded by the VPETG will be required to take courses that will enhance their training in viral pathogenesis and evolution research, including one course in viral pathogenesis/virology (MCB532 or MICRO 540) and one elective course in either computation biology and immunology (MCB 517 or IMMUN 532).
+Finally, because writing is an important component of academic scientists' training, VPETP trainees will receive opportunities for additional training in this area.

 For further information, contact: